ericcong/ericcong.github.io/src/index.md

 ## DESCRIPTION

-A Ph.D. student in Computer Science at [Rutgers University](http://www.cs.rutgers.edu/) who turns coffee into code and sometimes other stuffs.
+A Ph.D. student in Computer Science at [Rutgers University](http://www.cs.rutgers.edu/) who turns coffee into code and stuff.

 Doing research in LGI Lab adviced by [Prof. Naftaly H. Minsky](http://www.cs.rutgers.edu/~minsky/), focusing on the dependability of open distributed systems.